SurekhaNandiyal/angular-universal-latest/README.md

 # AngularUniversalLatest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2 and later updated to Angular version 9.0.3

 ## Development server